Guilherme-Natan/rtds-circuit-analysis/README.md

 circuit = Circuit("netlist.cir")
 ```

-This Circuit object will have all circuit solutions stored as attributes.
+This `circuit` object will have all circuit solutions stored as attributes.
 So, for example, to find the voltage at node
 "2", you can use:

 ```python